 Hailing from Singapore, CURB's reputation and following have already spread far beyond the confines of the Southeast Asian city-state, with the band’s latest release being handled by noted Californian independent Slang Church.

 We were fortunate to be sent an advance copy of the new EP – released today – and it bangs!
 Each track delivers.
 It’s a raw, relentless and deeply satisfying collection of songs you should definitely check out.
+Wanting to know more, we had a chat with the band.

 What's the story behind the new EP?
 Does Singapore have an emo scene?
 What does benjapes mean?
-Find out in our exclusive interview! ♣︎
+Find out in our exclusive interview.

 Please describe CURB for anyone who hasn’t heard you yet.

-I think we’ve been struggling to define the sound for ourselves too, just because we kinda write whatever we want.
+CURB – We’ve been struggling to define the sound for ourselves too, just because we kinda write whatever we want.

 We didn't set out to be an emo or post-hardcore band – the most common associations we get – we just write whatever we think is cool and whatever we wanna hear ourselves.